carVertical/frontend-homework/README.md

 ## Requirements

 - [ ] Damage points are fetched from http://www.mocky.io/v2/5e1f0a50310000360018969a
-- [ ] Component supports both front and rear damage points
+- [ ] Component supports both front and rear damage points. _Please note that rear points should only be shown in rear view_
 - [ ] User can select damage point and it’s highlighted
 - [ ] Share code as a private repo on GitHub.
 Add [@Cinamonas](https://github.com/Cinamonas/) as a collaborator for review
 - [ ] `README` should include instructions on how to run the app for testing